Inside: Meal time with kids can be a challenge. Here are a few ways to make it easier for your family.

 I purchased all of the ingredients and set out to make the pie with my kids.
 After washing his hands, getting a band-aid for his “boo boo,” a potty break, and washing hands again, my four year old finally said to me, “Mommy I didn’t like the pie I made at school.”
 Are you kidding me?

-Here are a 5 more tips that have made meal time with picky eaters a little more manageable for us.
+Here are a 5 more tips that will make meal time with picky eaters easier.

-- OFFER AT LEAST ONE THING YOU KNOW YOUR KIDS WILL LIKE: Whenever I try a new recipe that I’m not sure whether or not anyone will like I make sure to still offer at least one thing I know the rest of my family will eat.
+Whenever I try a new recipe that I’m not sure whether or not anyone will like I make sure to still offer at least one thing I know the rest of my family will eat.
 My kids will eat just about any fruit, so we always offer fruit with every meal.
-This way I feel like they aren’t going to starve if they don’t eat the main course.
+This way I feel like they aren’t going to starve if they don’t eat the main course

 Most importantly, don’t give up.
 If you are in the midst of the challenging phase where you dread dinnertime because you’re afraid it’s going to be a struggle, just remember this too shall pass!